 Research and development expense includes the personnel-related costs including payroll and stock-based compensation and outside consulting expenses associated with the research and development of new products and enhancements to existing products and allocations of corporate overhead expenses including facilities and IT.

-Research and development expense for the three months ended March 31, 2017 increased compared to the same period in 2016 due to higher compensation costs as a result of increased headcount.
+For the three and six months ended June 30, 2017, research and development expense increased compared to the same periods in 2016 due to higher compensation costs as a result of increased headcount.

 Income from operations (in millions):